I went to Chicago over the weekend of 3 November 2017 to see the Used play at Aragon Ballroom. Here is how things went down.

 I’m always impressed to find places that serve vegan food, and especially good vegan food.
 Sometimes I’m inspired to get some little cards made to let the owners and staff know that I ate there specifically because they serve vegan food.

 Monday in Milwaukee was relatively uneventful.
-After all, it was Monday, and it Milwaukee is in Wisconsin. /s
+After all, it was Monday, and Milwaukee is in Wisconsin. /s

 I did eat some rad vegan pizza thought.
 It was from Ian’s Pizza by the Slice and I ordered the Taco Pizza.